We think this movie stands out for:

-Colorful and often charming, CARS renders its nostalgia for a mythic past via state-of-the-art technologies.
+Colorful and often charming, this film renders its nostalgia for a mythic past via state-of-the-art technologies.
 But once Lightning settles into the small town, the door opens for marketing opportunities.
-The film reframes many youthful fancies as consumable objects, ensuring that movie and NASCAR tie-in products will be in circulation.
+Cars reframes many youthful fancies as consumable objects, ensuring that movie and NASCAR tie-in products will be in circulation.

-Families can talk about the relationship between the old cars and the newer ones.
+Families can talk about the relationship between the old cars and the newer ones in Cars.
 They have different values.
 How does the film set up a choice between the current era (selfishness, commercial and celebrity culture run rampant) and a more ethical-seeming past (Doc embodies patience, skill, and dedication to community)?

 How does Lightning learn to appreciate and also, conveniently, enhance that simpler life?

 - On DVD or streaming: November 7, 2006

 - Cast: Bonnie Hunt, Owen Wilson, Paul Newman

 - MPAA explanation: all audiences